JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 # Monitoring and Alerting For Multi-cloud Environments

+## Architecture
+This diagram illustrates the architecture of Prometheus and some of its ecosystem components:

 ## Install Prometheus

  To begin with, we will create a dedicated Linux user or system account for Prometheus.
 This practice provides two significant benefits: